sphereio/sphere-hello-api/rust/README.md

 This project contains:

-- a mini-library `sphere` that could evolve into a real SDK in the future
+- a mini-library `commercetools` that could evolve into a real SDK in the future
 - examples using the mini-library

 ## Sphere library

-The `sphere` library contains the module [`sphere::auth`](/rust/src/auth.rs), used to retrieve an [access token](http://dev.commercetools.com/http-api-authorization.html) to use the API.
+The `commercetools` library contains the module [`commercetools::auth`](/rust/src/auth.rs), used to retrieve an [access token](http://dev.commercetools.com/http-api-authorization.html) to use the API.

 This library follows the Rust standard: